 What It Means for You

-Much depends on how the federal government utilizes the powers provided by Trump’s emergency declaration.
-It’s easier to predict the effects of specific measures Trump indicated the government could take.
+Much depends on how the federal government utilizes the powers provided by the executive branch’s emergency declaration and subsequent decrees

 The Federal Open Market Committee (FOMC) sets monetary policy for the Federal Reserve System, including the short-term rates at which commercial banks lend money to other banks, known as the federal funds rate.